Nailik/vogels_motion_mount_ble/README.md

 The Vogles Motion Mount BLE integration currently has the following limitations:

+- Readonly mode is not supported, the integration will always fail to authorize if there is a pin set up in the Vogels Motion Mount because it is expected that a user wants to control the Mount when it is connected to Home Assistant.
-The Mount will disconnect BLE automatically, therefore no permanent connection is possible.
+- The Mount will disconnect BLE automatically, therefore no permanent connection is possible.
-Checking for updates is currently not supported.
+- Checking for software updates is currently not supported.

 ## Troubleshooting